yycho0108/RoboND-Rover-Project/writeup.md

 In the current implementation, the local planner of the rover actually examines the *global* map, which can be problematic in real-world scenarios due to possible latency issues, localization errors, etc. While the local planner has range limits of approximately 6m, and a critical flaw that the projection cannot be trusted when the rover is not nearly flat to the ground plane, it would be nice to be able to integrate local maps to the local planner.

-In addition, at the moment the planner does not *revisit* idenfieid rock samples if the collection procedure failed; while the odds of this event is not high, it would be ideal if the global planner could be repurposed for two different objectives: exploration of the area (going to frontiers) and collection of rock samples (going to locations).
+In addition, at the moment the planner does not *revisit* idenfied rock samples if the collection procedure failed; while the odds of this event is not high, it would be ideal if the global planner could be repurposed for two different objectives: exploration of the area (going to frontiers) and collection of rock samples (going to locations).
 While this would not be a huge modification to the current implementation, the task was not of high-priority, as the rate of failure in collection was fairly low.

 ## Appendix